Peter Franchot: Craft beer regulation

-Franchot opposed a bill that was unanimously passed by the General Assembly during the 2017 legislative session that imposed restrictions on the sale and distribution of craft beer products in the state.
-In response, Franchot formed a "Reform on Tap" task force to study Maryland's beer laws and propose reforms on what he considered to be "antiquated, dysfunctional, anti-small business, and anti-consumer".
+Franchot opposed a bill that was unanimously passed by the General Assembly during the 2017 legislative session, which imposed restrictions on the sale and distribution of craft beer products in the state.
+In response, Franchot formed a "Reform on Tap" task force to study Maryland's beer laws and propose reforms on what he considered "antiquated, dysfunctional, anti-small business, and anti-consumer".
 In November 2017, he proposed a legislative package to reform the state's regulations on craft brewers through deregulation.
 The bill would have removed regulations on take-home and taproom sales and limits on beer production, and would have removed a "buy-back" provision that prevented breweries from buying their products from wholesalers to increase the limits on what they're allowed to sell.

 In response to Franchot, Delegates Ben Kramer and Warren Miller introduced legislation forming a task force to study which agency is best suited to regulate the alcohol industry in Maryland.
-After a hearing in the House Economic Matters Committee that lasted several hours and featured dozens of brewers, elected officials, and other stakeholders who testified in support of Franchot's bill, the committee voted 17–4 to reject the comptroller's legislation.
+After a hearing in the House Economic Matters Committee that lasted several hours and featured dozens of brewers, elected officials, and other stakeholders who testified to support Franchot's bill, the committee voted 17–4 to reject the comptroller's legislation.
 During the 2019 legislative session, Kramer introduced legislation to strip the comptroller's office of its ability to regulate the alcohol, tobacco, and motor fuels industries, instead moving these responsibilities to a governor-appointed commission.
 The bill passed and was vetoed by Governor Hogan, but the General Assembly voted to override the veto.